colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 ## Testing

-This will output something like
+Running the script will output something like

 ```bash
 $ python named_streams.py